grsouth/startup/README.md

 ## React Prep 1

 Restructured the project into a React-friendly layout: static assets now live under `public/`, while page markup and styles are in `src/`.
 Hooked up React router for page navigation.

+## React Prep 2

+- Added a starter React shell and reorganized styling into `src/styles/base.css` plus page-specific CSS files for login, about, and dashboard views.

+## React Prep 3

+- Hooked up Vite/React rendering with `src/index.jsx`, rebuilt the router, and ported the previous static layouts into JSX so `npm run dev` now serves the full UI.

+## React Prep 4

+- Split the routed pages into dedicated `Login`, `Dashboard`, and `About` React components, shared a `SiteFooter`, and removed the legacy static HTML copies from `src/about`, `src/dashboard`, and `src/login`.